gauravkakkar1233/OSS-CapstoneProject24BCE11190/README.md

 This is my Open Source Software lab repo for auditing **Git** on **Ubuntu 24.04 (WSL2)**.

-I’m **Gaurav Kakkar** (`Ga`, reg no `24BCE11190`).
+I’m **Gaurav Kakkar** (`Gaurav`, reg no `24BCE11190`).
 I wrote a few small shell scripts to pull basic system info, check package info, audit a couple of directories, and scan a log file for keyword matches.

 ## What’s inside